Quick Access Groups

 We can't eliminate all stressors, but we can balance them with coping skills!
 This experiential and psychoeducational group will provide students who experience anxiety and stress-related issues with simple, effective coping skills they can incorporate into their lives to reduce distress and increase positive coping and self-care.
 Meets weekly for 3 sessions.
-Mondays 1:00-1:50pm.

 Struggling to cope with the harsh, self-critical voice in your head?
 Find it difficult to treat yourself with kindness and grace?
 Come to Kind Mind to practice skills that are shown to improve mood, support healthier self-esteem, and build compassion for yourself and others.
 Meets weekly for 2 sessions.
-Thursdays 11:00-11:50 AM.

 These groups meet weekly throughout the semester, allowing students to build connections, make progress toward goals, and discuss a broad range of mental health topics.

 "USO" groups support students in building insight into how they relate to others, to the world around them, and to themselves.
 Students who want to address specific concerns as well as those seeking personal growth are welcome.
 Issues commonly explored include depression, anxiety, relationship concerns, self-esteem, family conflict, and more.
 This can be a good time to get peers’ perspectives on various issues, and to recognize that you are not alone.